-From the present vantage point it hardly seems possible that in the earliest years of St. Hugo School there were no subdivisions near the school.
+From the present vantage point it hardly seems possible that in the earliest years of St. Hugo of the Hills Catholic School there were no subdivisions near the school.

 “The school children looked across Hickory Grove Road to a large stock farm and the Grand Trunk Railway tracks.
 A big event of the day for first and second graders was watching the few trains go by.”

-St. Hugo School began on September 17, 1940, with fifty pupils from kindergarten through the sixth grade.
+St. Hugo of the Hills Catholic School began on September 17, 1940, with fifty pupils from kindergarten through the sixth grade.
 The first two weeks of classes were held in the chapel, as the workmen had not completed the building, and “brown bag” lunches were taken in the convent garage.
 Sisters, Servants of the Immaculate Heart of Mary, from Monroe, Michigan staffed the school.

-In 1941, the seventh and eighth grades were added.
+In 1941, seventh and eighth grades were added.

-In 1942 the first graduation from St. Hugo School was held.
+In 1942, the first graduation from St. Hugo of the Hills Catholic School was held.
 Six young ladies graduated.

 In September of 1953, the parish numbered about two hundred families.
 At this time the Ushers’ Club undertook a building campaign to enlarge the school and convent, and provide for church parking.
 The original school building was comprised of seven classrooms, an office, cafeteria and gym.